KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\users\forms.py:27`

 **Description**:
-The `Register.validate_username` method in the `Register` class is designed to ensure that a given username meets specific validation criteria during the user registration process in the EeazyCRM application.
+The `Register.validate_username` method in the `Register` class is used to check the validity of a username when a user is trying to register.
+It is called when a new user is trying to sign up in the EeazyCRM application.

 ---